mairob/Image-Enhancement/README.md

 # Image-Enhancement
 Different implementations of effective enhancement algorithms.
+Some examples of the full enhancement script:

+>>>> ./images/Results.png

 Implementation is "pure" or rather "poor" python and is meant to give a simple, easy and free to use example of some effective methods.